CodyCardinal/BrainGains/README.md

 - Then proceed to the next question.
 Eventually you will be taken back to the front page once you've ehausted all questions in the topic.
 - Come back and answer questions again tomorrow.
 And you should then space out visits back to this topic over time.
 Use the Leitner System link for specific timing ( until I build in that feature! ).
 Over time you will notice that the questions you chose easy for will stop being offered to you.
 - Once you aren't asked any questions in that topic, you're done with that topic.
 It is now time for a new Topic!

+## Planned Features

+- Setting the Default Topic on the Create Page ( A for loop in the create.html page today will set this for you for now )
+- Markdown support for questions and answers
+- A spaced repetition scheduler based on the Leitner system
+- User accounts, so you can have your own set of topics and questions.
+- Online Hosting after converting to a production build.
+- Export Option to Anki or a Mobile App if i am really loving it.